-FIRE calculators are there to help with calculating your FIRE number.
+Financial independence calculators are there to help with calculating your FIRE number.
 These will give you a more individualised number.

-There are several different calculators available:
+There are several different financial independence calculators available:

-This effectively renders the calculator useless for those who aim to drastically change their lifestyle after reaching financial independence.
+Thus, this effectively renders the calculator useless for those who aim to drastically change their lifestyle after reaching financial independence.

 Playing with FIRE

-Playing with FIRE is a calculator similar to Networthify.
+Playing with FIRE is a financial independence calculator similar to Networthify.
 The key difference is that it accounts for asset allocation.
 Whereas you have to manually calculate your average interest for the Networthify calculator, Playing with FIRE does the job for you.